sap-tutorials/Tutorials/tutorials/hana-cloud-access-cross-container-schema/hana-cloud-access-cross-container-schema.md

 [ACCORDION-BEGIN [Step 1: ](Create a plain schema)]

-1. Return to the SAP Cloud Platform Cockpit and the HANA Cloud Management screen.
+1. Return to the SAP BTP cockpit and the HANA Cloud Management screen.
 Choose **Open SAP HANA Database Explorer** from the **Actions** column.

     !![DB Explorer](1.png)